hapax/hapax.github.io/assets/simple-qm.md

 I_2(\theta) = I_1 \cos^2\theta.
 $$

-Put differently, if $N_1$ photons come out of the first filter with horizontal polarisation, only $N_2 = N_1 \cos^2\theta$ make it through the second, so it seems as if there is a *probability* to get through
+If $N_1$ photons come out of the first filter with horizontal polarisation, only $N_2 = N_1 \cos^2\theta$ make it through the second, so it seems as if the polariser makes a random decision to let a photon through, with *probability*

 $$
 p = \frac{N_2}{N_1} = \cos^2\theta.
 $$

-Since $\theta = \theta_2 - \theta_1$, we can write a slightly more
+Note that $\theta = \theta_2 - \theta_1 = \Delta\theta$ is the
-general rule for this probability in terms of the relative angle between photon and polariser:
+relative angle between photon and polariser, this suggests a general rule:

 ---